Deep Joint Source-Channel Coding for Adaptive Image Transmission over MIMO Channels: Abstract

 \section{Abstract}

-This paper introduces a vision transformer (ViT)-based deep joint source and channel coding (DeepJSCC) scheme for wireless image transmission over multiple-input multiple-output (MIMO) channels, denoted as DeepJSCC-MIMO.
-We consider DeepJSCC-MIMO for adaptive image transmission in both open-loop and closed-loop MIMO systems.
-The novel DeepJSCC-MIMO architecture surpasses the classical separation-based benchmarks with robustness to channel estimation errors and showcases remarkable flexibility in adapting to diverse channel conditions and antenna numbers without requiring retraining.
-Specifically, by harnessing the self-attention mechanism of ViT, DeepJSCC-MIMO intelligently learns feature mapping and power allocation strategies tailored to the unique characteristics of the source image and prevailing channel conditions.
-Extensive numerical experiments validate the significant improvements in transmission quality achieved by DeepJSCC-MIMO for both open-loop and closed-loop MIMO systems across a wide range of scenarios.
-Moreover, DeepJSCC-MIMO exhibits robustness to varying channel conditions, channel estimation errors, and different antenna numbers, making it an appealing solution for emerging semantic communication systems.
+We introduce a vision transformer (ViT)-based deep joint source and channel coding (DeepJSCC) scheme for wireless image transmission over multiple-input multiple-output (MIMO) channels, called DeepJSCC-MIMO.
+We employ DeepJSCC-MIMO in both open-loop and closed-loop MIMO systems.
+The novel DeepJSCC-MIMO architecture surpasses the classical separation-based benchmarks, exhibiting robustness to channel estimation errors, and flexibility in adapting to diverse channel conditions and antenna configurations without requiring retraining.
+Specifically, by harnessing the self-attention mechanism of the ViT, DeepJSCC-MIMO intelligently learns feature mapping and power allocation strategies tailored to the unique characteristics of the source image and prevailing channel conditions.
+Extensive numerical experiments validate the significant improvements in both distortion quality and perceptual quality achieved by DeepJSCC-MIMO for both open-loop and closed-loop MIMO systems across a wide range of scenarios.
+Moreover, DeepJSCC-MIMO exhibits robustness to varying channel conditions, channel estimation errors, and different antenna numbers, making it an appealing technology for emerging semantic communication systems.